hsgarn/foosobsplus/README.md

 #### Breaks 2
 This is the filename that holds the number of breaks team 2 has gotten.
 Default filename is breaks2.txt.

+#### Aces 1
+This is the filename that holds the number of aces team 1 has gotten.
+Default filename is aces1.txt.

+#### Aces 2
+This is the filename that holds the number of aces team 2 has gotten.
+Default filename is aces2.txt.

 #### Team 1 Pass Attempts
 This is the filename that holds the number of pass attempts for team 1.
 Default filename is team1passattempts.txt.